What Are the Causes & Symptoms of Dry Mouth, and How Do You Get Rid of It?

 In addition to experiencing these symptoms of dry mouth, not having enough saliva in your mouth can increase your risk of developing a yeast infection (thrush), infections, and mouth sores, and it can cause lipstick to stick to your teeth.

-You can do a few things to help treat your dry mouth and keep it moist.
+You can do a few things to help get rid of a dry mouth and keep it moist.

 While a dry mouth is typically easy to treat yourself, sometimes it is necessary to seek help from your doctor.
 You should contact your dentist if: